-Medial approach can also be use.
-Full-thickness flap is created to maintain soft tissue integrity.
+The medial approach can also be used.
+A full-thickness flap is created to maintain soft tissue integrity.

-Open reduction and internal fixation of a calcaneus fracture is associated with high incidence of postoperative wound infection and breakdown.
+Open reduction and internal fixation of a calcaneus fracture are associated with a high incidence of postoperative wound infection and breakdown.

-Suction drain is frequently used after open reduction and internal fixation, and is removed when there is less than 10 mL of drainage over 8 hours.
+A suction drain is frequently used after open reduction and internal fixation and is removed when there is less than 10 mL of drainage over 8 hours.